thefastlayne/homepage/readme.md

-# Spine Institute of Central Florida Homepage Application v1.0 #
+# Homepage v1.0 #

-Created and Maintained by [Kamaran Layne](mailto:klayne@spineinstitutefl.com)
+Created and Maintained by [KamaranL](https://github.com/KamaranL)

 ## About ##

-Just a simple homepage application that is constantly improving and adding new features.
+Simple homepage application that can be set up locally or hosted on a web server.

 ---